 Thirteen marchers were shot dead on 30 January 1972 in Londonderry when British paratroopers opened fire on crowds at a civil rights demonstration.

-Fourteen others were wounded, one later died.
+Fifteen others were wounded.
 The Saville Report is heavily critical of the Army and found that soldiers fired the first shot.

 Prime Minister David Cameron said he was "deeply sorry".